Brew tips and recipes

 Espresso

-A classic brew method that delivers a rich, full body, strong shot of coffee.
+The espresso is the sought after brew method that delivers a rich, full body, strong shot of coffee.
 This brew creates a condensed cup, or shot, of coffee that packs the same amount of caffeine in a fraction of the size.
 It also is very versatile drink recipes.

 Tip!
 Traditionally people buy an "espresso blend" for their espresso maker, but you can actually brew any type of coffee in your machine!
 The trick is to get the right grind as different roast levels will handle the extraction differently, but if you get it right, you can achieve a delicious single origin espresso, or a bean at any roast level.

 1. Grind your coffee fresh–this is very important for a delicious cup!
 Getting the right grind is key for good extraction.
-We recommend to start with about 15g of coffee in your portafilter(for 1 shot), and adjust from there.
+We recommend to start with about 18g of coffee in your portafilter(for 1 shot), and adjust from there.

 2. Don't pack too tight–lightly compact your coffee into the portafilter, but if you press it too hard the water wont be able to extract and move through the coffee well.
 This is one element to play around with to get it just right.
 Be sure to take notes!